Semileptonic and nonleptonic weak decays of bottom baryons $\Omega^{(*)}_{b}$: NUMERICAL ANALYSIS

 The consistency between the requirements of this approach and the selected ranges of the parameters is illustrated in Figs. \ref{ffM2s0}, \ref{ffM2s0p}, \ref{ffMp2s0}, and \ref{ffMp2s0p} in which the form factors indicate an acceptable steadiness in respect of variations of the parameters, $M^2$, $M'^2$, $s_0$, and $s'_0$ within the allowed regions.

 An arbitrary linear combination in the interpolating currents of spin-$\frac{1}{2}$ baryons introduces a mathematical mixing parameter, $\beta$, in this approach, that is essential to be identified for analyzing the form factors and the other physical quantities.
 This parameter is valid within an extensive range from $-\infty$ to $+\infty$ and we utilize the definition $x=\cos\theta$ where $\theta=\tan^{-1}\beta$.
 To satisfy the QCD sum rules' requirements, the mixing parameter $\beta$, like the other auxiliary parameters, is determined in a manner that guarantees the stability of the form factors within the selected interval.
-Hence, the operative region of the parameter $x$ is obtained as $-1.0\le x\le-0.5$ which includes $x=-0.71$, related to $\beta=-1$ in the Ioffe current.
+Hence, the operative region of the parameter $x$ is obtained as $-1.0\le x\le-0.5$ that all responsible form factors indicate an acceptable stability and slight dependence on variations within this interval which includes $x=-0.71$ related to $\beta=-1$ in the Ioffe current and it is employed as an arbitrary point in numerical analysis.

 As mentioned earlier, the form factors are $q^2$ dependent.
 Therefore, the next step, after determination of the practical areas of the helping parameters, is to investigate the variations of the form factors in relation to $q^2$ in whole physical region, $m_{\ell}^{2}\le~q^{2}~\le (m_{\Omega_{b}^{*}}-m_{\Omega_{c}})^{2}$, in which the maximum value of $q^2$ is $q^2_{max}=11.48~\mathrm{GeV^2}$ and the lowest value is related to the squared lepton's mass, itemized in Table \ref{inputparameters}.